 e) Difficulty in getting your lead investor:

-Lead investor is simply your first investor.
-A lead investor is critical in various ways.
+Lead investor merely is your first investor.
+A leading investor is critical in various ways.
 He is the one who attracts further investments.
-So the size of investment he makes is also important.
+So the size of the investment he makes is also essential.
 According to the figures provided by crowd funding platform, Seeders: Start-ups with 20% investment from lead investor succeeded 80% of time and those with 35% investment from lead investor succeeded always while those with 0% lead investor investment failed 75% of time.
-Lead investor should be business oriented in his investment and with good knowledge in the industry.
+A leading investor should be business oriented in his venture and with good knowledge in the industry.

 f) Building investor networks: